 A Building Energy Rating Certificate (BER Cert) indicates the energy performance of a home and is accompanied by an Advisory Report.
 The energy rating can range from A to G, where A is the most efficient and G is the least efficient.
-The most energy efficient homes will tend to have the lowest energy bills.
-The advisory report identifies potential energy performance improvements that may improve the comfort levels of the home and reduce the energy costs.
+The most energy-efficient homes will tend to have the lowest energy bills.
+The advisory report identifies potential energy performance improvements that may improve the comfort levels of the home and reduce energy costs.

 Your Building Energy Rating is calculated through how much energy use there is for ventilation, lighting, heating hot water, and space.
 Also taken into consideration is the number on average of how many people occupy the building.